jidemobell/MarioMushes/README.md

 # HackerGame

-A simple tile game in React JS
+A simple tile game in React JS.
+The game takes two user inputs for game dimensions.
+Please ensure dimensions are perfect squares.

 ## Installation